GageGotya/G.E.N.G.A.R-AI-Assistant/README.md

 👓 Vision: The Future of G.E.N.G.A.R.

-G.E.N.G.A.R. is being built with long-term goals:
+G.E.N.G.A.R. is being built with long-term goals in mind:

     ⚙️ Fully modular AI that can be upgraded and extended over years